ethanleighfellows/workout-analyzer/README.md

 # workout-analyzer
-This takes CSV Exports of Workouts from the Strong App and Does Data Visualizations
+This takes CSV Exports of Workouts from the Strong App and does Data Visualizations

 # Required Dependencies: